dbriwill/simple-edm/README.md

 **Summary**

-Simple EDM is a simple software of electronic document managment.
+Simple EDM is a simple electronic document managment system.
 It's thinked to be easy to use but scalable on more server.
-So you can use it for yourself, or extend it !
 For more details, you can see http://www.xaviermichel.info/tips/read/17/Simple-GED-logiciel-open-source-de-gestion-lectronique-de-documents [FR].

 **Features**